hologramkrypt/saturni/README.md

 More information can be found in the [assets README.md](https://github.com/hologramkrypt/saturni/tree/main/assets#readme).

 > This configuration is highly flexible.
-Feel free to use your own wallpapers, icons, and tweaks to personalize the experience.
+Feel free to use your own wallpapers, icons, and themes to personalize the experience.
+All configs should meld with basically any color scheme.

 I do recommend checking out [Gnome Look](https://www.gnome-look.org/browse?cat=135&ord=rating) for some cool themes.
 Just drop them into your *~/.themes* directory.
 Icons go in the *~/.icons* directory.